kaihendry/dabase.com/content/blog/ZV-1.md

 Prices quoted above are GST inclusive and valid till 2 August 2020.
-Warranty is 15 months upon online registration and non-transferrable.
+Warranty is 15 months upon online registration and non-transferable.

 # Memory card